Why this firm exists.

 The methodology engagement — a YC W18 portfolio company, 2024.

 Engaged as Lead Systems Architect to re-engineer the operations stack of a Y Combinator-backed career-services company.
-The problem wasn't human effort; it was a fragmented operating model leaking conversion.
-I rebuilt four layers in a ten-week sprint — input quality, decision protocols, automation handoffs, incentive alignment — using AI-driven workflow automation to strip out the manual drag and align the funnel.
-Application-to-interview conversion went from 0.5% to 2.3%.
-A 4.6× lift, with no new product, no new team, no new capital.
-That four-layer rebuild is the pattern that now structures every Mezura engagement.
+The problem wasn’t human effort; it was a fragmented operating model leaking conversion.
+Four layers were rebuilt in sequence in a ten-week sprint — input quality, decision protocols, automation handoffs, incentive alignment — using AI-driven workflow automation to strip out the manual drag and align the funnel.
+Application-to-interview conversion went from 0.5% to 2.3%: a 4.6× lift, with no new product, no new team, no new capital.
+That recurring pattern is what Mezura formalized into the methodology it runs today.

 inDrive — seven MEA markets.